mrsumanbiswas/python3/word_game/README.md

-This Game is for kids.....
+#This Game is for kids.....

+#This is totaly based on Python3

-Those mp3's are for make the code faster..
+##Those mp3's are for make the code faster..